odenlerma/todo-app/README.md

 # ![TODO](src/assets/svg/TODO%20logo.png)

 This a simple task app that runs Android/IOS.
 It can add, edit, delete, bookmark and mark as complete tasks.
-This is made with React Native frameworks and uses MMKV as storage and Redux toolkit with Redux Saga as state management.
+This is made with React Native frameworks and uses MMKV as storage and Redux toolkit as state management.

 The app prototype was first made using Figma before it undergo development.
 This ensure smoother development process and avoid redesigning while coding.
 # ![TODO Figma Design](src/assets/png/figma-design.PNG)